 As with most CRMs, AllClients offers the workflows, automation, funnels, and features you’d expect but markets them as complex concepts in easy-to-use applications.
 They even have their site dedicated to their white label service.

-White label SaaS – conclusion
+White label SaaS solutions – conclusion

 Digital development can be a costly avenue.
 A custom build is ideal for those with the next killer app under their belt that nobody has previously delivered.
-There are probably dozens of white label SaaS options for everyone else, offering all kinds of opportunities, getting you up and running far faster and cost-effectively.
+There are probably dozens of white label SaaS products for everyone else, offering all kinds of opportunities, getting you up and running far faster and cost-effectively.

 As the old saying goes, why have a dog and bark yourself?